Gastroesophageal Reflux Disease (GERD)

 As infants digest their feedings, the LES may open and allow the stomach contents to go back up into the esophagus.
 Sometimes, the stomach contents go all the way up the esophagus and the baby vomits.
 Other times, the stomach contents only go part of the way up the esophagus, causing heartburn, breathing problems, or, possibly, no symptoms at all.

-Babies with GER who vomit frequently may not gain weight and grow normally.
+Babies with GERD who vomit frequently may not gain weight and grow normally.
 Inflammation (esophagitis) or ulcers (sores) can form in the esophagus due to contact with stomach acid.
 These ulcers can become painful and also may bleed, leading to anemia (too few red blood cells in the bloodstream).
 Esophageal narrowing (stricture) and Barrett's esophagus (abnormal cells in the esophageal lining) are long-term complications from inflammation that typically occur in adults.

 - Refusal to eat